DMoenks/azure-ad-license-status/docs/features.md

 &#x2714; Whether a user has used Windows/Mac/mobile/web versions of Office applications

 &#x2716; Whether a user has enrolled a device in Intune

+> DISCLAIMER: Multiple of the criteria above rely on usage reports also available in [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/reportsUsage) and therefore depend on their accuracy.